microsoft/opengcs/docs/customosbuildinstructions.md

 1. Subdirectories with empty contents:  /tmp /proc /dev /run /etc /usr /mnt /sys

+2. /init
-2. /init  ;  the init script file, [click to see its contents](../kernelconfig/4.11/scripts/init_scripts)
+   This is the init script file [click to see its contents](../kernelconfig/4.11/scripts/init_scripts)

-3./root : this is the home directory of the root account.
+3. /root : this is the home directory of the root account.
 At this moment, it contains a sandbox file with a prebuilt empty ext4 fs for supporting service vm operations
          /root/integration/prebuildSandbox.vhdx

-4./sbin :
+4. /sbin :
         /sbin/runc

         Note:this is the "runc" binary for hosting the container execution environment.